Ernest Untermann: Socialist years

-Untermann was on the National Executive Committee of the Socialist Party of America from 1908 to 1910 and was the Socialist candidate for governor of Idaho in 1908 and 1910 and for U.S. senator from California in 1914.
-He believed strongly in support of the affiliated unions of the AF of L and opposed to the more radical approach of the Industrial Workers of the World.
-His anti-syndicalist perspective became more pronounced over time, with Untermann declaring in a polemic 1913 article that a crisis approached during which "it will be impossible to avoid the expulsion of individuals who through word and deed confess that they are not in harmony with the fundamental principles of the [socialist] organization."
+Untermann was on the National Executive Committee of the Socialist Party of America from 1908 to 1910.
+He was the Socialist candidate for governor of Idaho in 1908 and 1910, and for U.S. senator from California in 1914.
+He strongly supported the affiliated unions of the AF of L and opposed the radical labor militancy of the Industrial Workers of the World.
+His anti-syndicalist perspective became more pronounced over time.
+He declared in a 1913 polemical article that a crisis approached during which "it will be impossible to avoid the expulsion of individuals who through word and deed confess that they are not in harmony with the fundamental principles of the [socialist] organization."

 Untermann was a delegate to the 1910 "National Congress" and 1912 National Convention of the Socialist Party, chairing the organization's Committee on Immigration.
-He was a chief author, along with Joshua Wanhope (1863–1945), of a resolution on immigration which was pro-exclusionary — called "racist" by i.ts critics — backing the AF of L in its desire to stop manufacturers from importing cheap, non-union labor from the Far East.
+He was a chief author, along with Joshua Wanhope (1863–1945), of a resolution on immigration which was pro-exclusionary — called "racist" by its critics — backing the AF of L in its desire to stop manufacturers from importing cheap, non-union labor from the Far East.
 Untermann and Wanhope were joined as a majority on this point by journalist Robert Hunter and J. Stitt Wilson of California.

 John Spargo, Meyer London, and Leo Laukki (1880–1938) were the minority on this committee, opposing exclusionism.
 Untermann and Wanhope's majority proposal was effectively killed by the convention on motion by Charles Solomon of New York not to receive the committee's report, but rather to hold the matter open for further investigation and final decision by the next party convention, scheduled for four years hence.

-Untermann later served as Foreign Editor of Victor Berger's socialist daily, the Milwaukee Leader, beginning in 1921.
-Untermann wrote editorials relating to international affairs for the publication, with editorials on domestic affairs written by John M. Work.
+Untermann later served as Foreign Editor of Victor Berger's socialist daily, the Milwaukee Leader, during World War I and from 1921 to 1929.
+Untermann wrote the editorials pertaining to international affairs, while John M. Work wrote the editorials on domestic affairs.

 Post-radical years

 Untermann was also a painter of great accomplishment, specializing in landscapes and prehistoric flora and fauna.
-He was known as "The Artist of the Uintas."
+He was known as "The Artist of the Uintas".
 He contributed paintings, murals, and panels to the Dinosaur National Monument, the old Utah Field House of Natural History State Park Museum and has a large collection of paintings at the new Utah Field House of Natural History State Park Museum in Vernal, Utah.
 His interest in paleontology and Geology led to his moving to Vernal, Utah.

 Untermann died in Vernal on January 5, 1956.

-Untermann's papers are housed at two institutions, the Wisconsin Historical Society in Madison, Wisconsin and the University of Utah in Salt Lake City.
+Untermann's papers are housed at two institutions, the Wisconsin Historical Society in Madison, Wisconsin, and the University of Utah Library, Special Collections, in Salt Lake City.